bstnfrmry/hanabi/README.md

-# Hanabi.cards
+# Hanab.cards

-Hanabi is a cooperative card game created by French game designer Antoine Bauza published in 2010 by Asmodée Éditions.
+Hanab is a cooperative card game inspired by, but unaffiliated with, a game made by French designer Antoine Bauza published in 2010 by Asmodée Éditions.

-Being locked down in March 2020, we were willing to play the Hanabi game remotely.
-Thus, we decided to create an online mobile-friendly version of the game since we both have fun coding and playing.

 Like us, please buy the [physical version](https://fr.asmodee.com/fr/games/hanabi/products/hanabi/) to support its creator if you like this game!